-I'm a keen, enthusiastic, natural-born programmer, self-taught from the age of 12.
-I've always loved computers and programming, and over the years I've worked on an amazingly broad range of software, from the lowest, most "nitty-gritty" levels in the system, as close to the metal as you can get, to the highest levels, including having independently written everything from a C++ compiler, a code optimizer, a processor microarchitecture simulator, a threading library and a data-structures library, through to user-interface libraries, stock-market software, a chess game, mobile apps and even a web video component!
+I'm an enthusiastic, natural-born programmer, self-taught from the age of 12.
+I've always loved computers and programming, and over the years I've worked on an amazingly broad range of software, from the lowest, most "nitty-gritty" levels in the system, as close to the metal as you can get, to the highest levels, including having independently written everything from a C++ compiler, a code optimizer, a processor microarchitecture simulator, a threading library and a data-structures library, through to user-interface libraries, stockmarket software, a chess game, mobile apps and even a web video component!
 I've enhanced graphics and printer drivers, worked on 3D animation software, tweaked search engines and network daemons, and setup a CDN.
 All-in-all, I've had an almost top-to-bottom coverage of the software world.

 The current movement of graphics processing on-chip into the main CPU opens up many interesting possibilities at the microarchitecture level, which is one of my main areas of interest.
 Today we're only seeing simple designs which place an independent graphics processor onto the same chip as the main CPU, but I'm sure in time we'll see resource sharing between the two, and ultimately true fusion of CPU and GPU.
 I intend to play a part in that transition.